 The sole manufacturer of the TMS machine in the U.S. quoted these statistics to me: that 1 out of 3 patients experience COMPLETE REMISSION, and that 1 out of 2 experience SIGNIFICANT RELIEF.
 Maybe I was just one of the lucky ones who got completely better, but that’s what happened to me.

 The basic principle behind it is this discovery: just as they have identified which physical parts of the brain control finger movement, the sense of hearing, smell, speech, and so on, they have now identified the little part of the brain that seems to control mood and depression.
 It's only a 2.5 inch formation called the left prefrontal cortex, on the left side of your brain near the front.
 They shoot electromagnetic pulses through your skull to that target area only, and they've found that it stimulates that part to work again.
 When that happens, the depression goes away—it sure did for me, anyway, when NOTHING else worked.
 By the way, I had no memory-loss or other side effects.
 Unlike ECT, which shocks the whole brain, causes a seizure, unconsciousness, and, in all to many cases, memory loss, during TMS treatments you are fully awake, can talk or even sleep, they don’t hurt, and they have no side-effects, that I experienced, at least.

 Thanks for the personal story.
-We will keep our ears and eyes open on this method before we officially recommend it. :) We certainly hope your health continues down the right path!
+We will keep our ears and eyes open on this method reported on by MayoClinic.org We certainly hope your health continues down the right path!